paulh1am/deadmans_tab/README.md

 # 💀 Dead Man's Tab

 A Chrome extension that closes your tab the moment you release a key.
-For when you prefer a dad man's close.
+For when you prefer a quick, easy close.

 <!-- TODO: Add demo GIF here -->
 <!-- Recommended: 600-800px wide, showing the full flow: